Agentic AI Security Reference Architecture (AAI-S RA)

 Prior work and comparison

-No vendor-neutral, control-architecture-focused reference architecture for agentic AI security existed in the public domain as of Q1 2026.
+None of the six comparison frameworks below combines a vendor-neutral stance with a control-architecture specification for agentic deployments.
 Prior work falls into two categories: cloud-specific operational guidance (hyperscaler “how to secure AI on our platform” documents) and vendor-neutral threat taxonomies (threat enumeration without control specification).
-The table below summarizes each and the gap each leaves unaddressed.
+The table summarizes each and the gap it leaves.

 FrameworkPublishedVendor neutral?Agentic-specific?What it coversKey gap